-Although most users tend to plug in their gaming laptop while playing, there are times where you just can’t help yourself to play your games even if there are no power outlets available.
+Although most users tend to plug in their gaming laptops while playing, there are times where you just can’t help yourself to play your games even if there are no power outlets available.

 You do not want your gaming laptop to shut off in the middle of a gaming session, which is why gaming laptop manufacturers started to invest in developing the best batteries they can offer.